jpreardon/good-morning-display/WORKLOG.md

 - Create create-mta-station-json package.
 Fixes #36

+Now that I have my very own stations.json file, time to use it!

+- Use new stations.json file.
+Relates to #24

 ### 2021-02-19

 Let's try to stop using the destination locations in favor of the last stop.